 Often, residential rehab works best for dual diagnosis.
 If you prefer to engage with outpatient therapy, you may find programs with a greater time commitment are beneficial.
 With an IOP (intensive outpatient program) or a PHP (partial hospitalization program), you can reap many of the benefits of inpatient rehab without the expense or restrictions.

 Dual diagnosis treatment often involves MAT (medication-assisted treatment).
 FDA-approved medications can help reduce the intensity of both withdrawal symptoms and cravings.
 Medications can also be beneficial for the treatment of all mental health disorders.

 MAT is most effective when delivered in combination with psychotherapies like CBT (cognitive behavioral therapy) and DBT (dialectical behavior therapy).
 Psychotherapy, also known as talking therapy, will help you explore the relationship between your feelings, thoughts, and behaviors.
 You will also learn what triggers you to abuse substances, and you’ll discover how to use healthier coping strategies instead.

 These evidence-based treatments for dual diagnosis are complemented by holistic therapies to ensure you benefit from a whole-body approach to healing and recovery.

-Here at Renaissance Recovery Center, all of our dual diagnosis treatment plans are highly personalized to help you address what’s holding back in life.
+Here at Renaissance Recovery’s Orange County rehab, all of our dual diagnosis treatment plans are highly personalized to help you address what’s holding you back in life.
 Reach out to admissions today at 866.330.9449.